witt3rd/yt/README.md

-# YouTube (YT) Utilities
+# Content Analysis Utilities

-A Python 3.13 workspace for YouTube-related utilities including transcript extraction and AI-powered summarization.
+A Python 3.13 workspace for content extraction, analysis, and summarization following Unix philosophy - modular tools that can be composed together to process various forms of content.

+## Philosophy

+This project embodies Unix principles: **do one thing well** and **compose tools together**.
+Each module is designed to be a focused utility that can work independently or be combined with others through standard input/output patterns.

 ## Features

+### Current Capabilities ✅
-- **Transcript Extraction**: Extract transcripts from YouTube videos with multiple language support
+- **YouTube Transcript Extraction**: Extract transcripts from YouTube videos with multiple language support
-- **AI Summarization**: Summarize video content using OpenAI GPT or Anthropic Claude models
+- **Universal Content Summarization**: Summarize any text content using OpenAI GPT or Anthropic Claude models
+  - YouTube videos (via transcript extraction)
+  - Text files (Markdown, plain text, etc.)
+  - Any text content piped through stdin
 - **Multiple Output Formats**: Support for text, JSON, and timed transcript formats
-- **Configurable Styles**: Brief, detailed, bullet-points, key takeaways, and chapter breakdown summaries
+- **Configurable Summary Styles**: Brief, detailed, bullet-points, key takeaways, chapter breakdown, and question-oriented analysis
-- **CLI Tools**: Easy-to-use command-line interfaces for both transcript extraction and summarization
+- **Unix-like CLI Tools**: Composable command-line interfaces that can be piped together
-- **Modular Design**: Clean workspace structure with shared utilities and independent packages
+- **Modular Design**: Independent packages that share common utilities

+### Planned Capabilities 🚧
+- **Web Content Extraction**: General web scraping and content extraction using Firecrawl for clean markdown conversion
+- **Enhanced Pipeline Support**: Better stdin/stdout integration for true Unix-style composition
+- **Additional Content Sources**: Support for more input formats and sources

 ## Project Structure